GRV96/PyPDF2_Fields/README.md

 * **`make_writer_from_reader`**

 Creates a `PdfFileWriter` object whose content is identical to that of the given `PdfFileReader` object.
-Depending on the caller’s choice, the file produced by that writer will be editable or not.
+Depending on the caller’s choice, the fields of the file produced by that writer will be editable or not.

 * **`pdf_field_name_val_dict`**